 Or, if you’re HSA-eligible and ready to start making contributions, you can open a HealthSavings HSA today.

 How Your Embedded Deductible Can Ruin Your HSA Eligibility

 High deductible health plan (HDHP) coverage for families can have either aggregate or embedded deductibles (see below).
-If your plan has an embedded deductible and you’d like to open an HSA (or if you have an existing HSA you’d like to keep contributing to), you need to know how high your embedded deductible is.
-If it’s too low, it can disqualify you from opening or contributing to an HSA.
+If your plan has an embedded deductible and you’d like to make HSA contributions (or if you have an existing HSA you’d like to keep contributing to), you need to know how high your embedded deductible is.
+If it’s too low, it can disqualify you from contributing to an HSA.

 An aggregate deductible is when each family member in your plan is covered under the same deductible.
 For instance, if your aggregate deductible is $5,000, your insurance company will not pay anything until the deductible is reached, no matter which family member incurs the cost.

 So if you incurred a $3,000 medical expense and your spouse incurred a $1,500 medical expenses, you would have to pay all $4,500.
 You would only have $500 more to pay until your insurance kicked in, though.